European mobile banking startup N26 raises $160 million from Tencent, Allianz, others

 Strategic investment

 Nabbing financial services giant Allianz is a major win for N26, and it won’t be too surprising if this strategic investment is a precursor to something a little more integrated further down the line.
 Upstart fintech companies are an attractive proposition to larger incumbents, as it gives the latter access to innovation and top technical talent.
-For example, Spanish banking giant BBVA snapped up U.S. fintech startup Simple in a $117 million deal four years ago.
+Spanish banking giant BBVA, for example, snapped up U.S. fintech startup Simple in a $117 million deal four years ago.

 “N26 is a clear frontrunner in mobile banking,” noted Solmaz Altin, chief digital officer at the Allianz Group.
 “N26’s banking platform is modernizing traditional business models of financial services, ultimately providing a better customer experience.”